awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/healthcheck.md

 When your instance is terminated, any associated Elastic IP addresses are disassociated and are not automatically associated with the new instance\.
 You must associate these Elastic IP addresses with the new instance manually\.
 Similarly, when your instance is terminated, its attached EBS volumes are detached\.
 You must attach these EBS volumes to the new instance manually\.
 For more information, see [Disassociating an Elastic IP Address and Reassociating with a Different Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html#using-instance-addressing-eips-associating-different) and [Attaching an Amazon EBS Volume to an Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-attaching-volume.html) in the *Amazon EC2 User Guide for Linux Instances*\.

-## Custom Health Checks<a name="as-configure-healthcheck"></a>
+## Using Custom Health Checks<a name="as-configure-healthcheck"></a>

-If you have your own health check system, you can send the instance's health information directly from your system to Amazon EC2 Auto Scaling\.
+If you have your own health check system, you can send the instance's health information directly from your system to Amazon EC2 Auto Scaling using the AWS CLI or an AWS SDK\.
+The following examples show how to use the AWS CLI to configure the health state of an instance and then verify the instance's health state\.

 Use the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/set-instance-health.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/set-instance-health.html) command to set the health state of the specified instance to `Unhealthy`\.